jvckmorvn/jvckmorvn/README.md

 ## Hi, I'm Jack. 👋
 I'm a `full-stack developer` mainly working in Rails, with a pinch of Stimulus.
-I'm currently working on a personal project inspired by the work of [Audrey Tang](https://80000hours.org/podcast/episodes/audrey-tang-what-we-can-learn-from-taiwan/) which aims to make the various policies of major UK parties more transparent and engaging for the general public.
+I'm currently working on a personal project inspired by the work of [Audrey Tang](https://80000hours.org/podcast/episodes/audrey-tang-what-we-can-learn-from-taiwan/) which aims to make various policies of major UK parties more transparent and engaging for the general public.
 I also dabble in a handful of other personal projects just for fun. 🥳
 Besides coding, I also enjoy:
 📚 reading